GangOfFour199/LinkedList/README.md

 ## ABOUT

-> *An excercise on how to create a Linked List, initialising it as a class with Nodes classes incorporated in the list itself.
+> *An excercise on how to create a **Linked List**, initialising it as a class with Nodes classes incorporated in the list itself.
 The Linked List class contains a multitude of desired functions listed below.*

 1. `clear()` empties all the nodes within the list and returns the value of the list as `null`
 2. `append(value)` adds a new node containing value to the end of the list or to start if list is empty